-Management Seminar Dan Judson PRC918
+Management Seminar

-Only open to rabbinic students in Shanah Heh
+PRC918 non-credit only Only open to rabbinic students in Shanah Heh

 This course will introduce students to budgeting, development, working with boards, supervision, as well as planning and assessment.
 Guest lecturers with backgrounds in particular fields will help with instruction.